microsoft/jupyter-Kqlmagic/README.rst

 Assignment
 ----------

-Ordinary IPython assignment works for single-line `%kql` queries:
+Ordinary IPython assignment works for single-line `%kql` queries.

 .. code-block:: python

     In [16]: works = %kql work | project title, year

-The `<<` operator captures query results in a local variable, and can be used in multi-line ``%%kql``:
+The `<<` operator captures query results in a local variable, and can be used in multi-line ``%%kql``.

 .. code-block:: python